erikhyrkas/pyr/README.md

 ## Goals

-Many use cases require instruction following and speed, but require encyclopedic knowledge.
+Many use cases require instruction following and speed, but do not require encyclopedic knowledge.

 ### Pyr Tokenizer (trained)